Skip to main content

 File and Transaction Format

-Fireproof uses the Content Addressable aRchive (CAR) format to handle updates to the database.
+Fireproof uses the Content Addressable aRchive (CAR) format to handle updates to the ledger.
 CAR is a packaging format for content-addressed data that enables easy storage and transfer of large amounts of data.
 The data stored in CARs is defined by InterPlanetary Linked Data (IPLD), which is a specification and set of implementations for structured data types that can link to each other using a hash-based Content Identifier (CID).
 IPLD data forms a Directed Acyclic Graph (DAG), which enables powerful indexing and searching capabilities.

-Furthermore, Fireproof allows each database to be archived to a single CAR file, enabling high-performance page loads and other use cases where fast start is crucial.
+Furthermore, Fireproof allows each ledger to be archived to a single CAR file, enabling high-performance page loads and other use cases where fast start is crucial.
 By leveraging IPLD-over-ObjectStores, Fireproof can function as an IPLD database with key-value stores, indexing, and a powerful query language that can handle privacy and access patterns.
 Object stores like S3, R2, or any cloud provider with compatible interfaces can be used to host Fireproof backends.
 By following some simple patterns, Fireproof enables the creation of a larger graph database that can travel like a graph itself, mutate into other states, filter out data, and combine data from different sources, with limitless options for storage and distribution, all enabled by efficient append-only hash-linked immutable data structures.

 Fireproof uses encrypted IPLD (InterPlanetary Linked Data) for local and remote storage.
 This means that all data is stored as a Merkle DAG (Directed Acyclic Graph).
 All operations in Fireproof are immutable, and you can always access the history of your data.